df15h-moddable/df15h-creation-engine/docs/architecture.md

 There are many variations, but for the sake of conceptual simplicity, the prototypical pattern is ...

 - Elder Scrolls Plugin (ESP, `.esp`) : a data file loaded directly by the engine.
+Contains "form" data that describes everything about the world -- actors, ai packages, armors, cells (interior, exterior), outfits, quests, weapons, etc.
 - Bethesda Software Archive (BSA, `.bsa`) : an asset file loaded indirectly via reference by a plugin.
+Contains assets that more tangibly realize the objects described in the plugin -- animations, audio, meshes, textures, etc -- and compiled Papyrus scripts.

 Yes, the plugins in Fallout and Starfield are also called ESPs (or ESMs, ESLs, etc).

-- plugin : Contains "form" data that describes everything about the world -- actors, ai packages, armors, cells (interior, exterior), outfits, quests, weapons, etc.
-- archive :  Contains assets that more tangibly realize the objects described in the plugin -- animations, audio, meshes, textures, etc -- and compiled Papyrus scripts.

 There is no conceptual difference between the content of the base game, its DLCs, and community mods.
 For example ...